 Make sure the pendulum length is 140 mm, with the actual distance between the wire clamps slightly longer.
 This is achieved by locating the two clamp holders, around the inscribed lines in the base tool.

 The top wire clamp is bolted to the top clamp base, while the ‘inner wire clamp’ is bolted to the lower clamp base.
 There are two wire assemblies required per HTTS, there is a left and a right version (seen from the front).
 They are different, in that the wire is clamped off-center in the ‘inner wire clamp’.
 This is achieved by offsetting the ‘inner wire clamp’ in the lower clamp base.
 The ‘inner wire clamp’ has four (4) slotted holes.
-When securing the ‘inner wire clamp’ to the lower clamp base using two (or four) #2-56 button head socket screws, the ‘inner wire clamp’ is pushed up, or pushed down.
+When securing the ‘inner wire clamp’ to the lower clamp base using two (or four) #2-56 button head socket screws, the ‘inner wire clamp’ is pushed down, or pushed up.

 When pushed down, the right suspension wire is made (seen from the front), and when pushed up, the left suspension wire is made.